Skip to content

 CTA Alignment

-Frame your review board solution using Well-Architected language.
-When judges ask “why did you make this choice?” anchor your answer in these pillars.
-“I chose this approach because it is more adaptable — the composable architecture allows the client to evolve without rearchitecting” is stronger than just listing features.
+Frame review board solutions using Well-Architected language.
+When judges ask “why did you make this choice?” anchor the answer in these pillars.
+“I chose this approach because it is more adaptable, the composable architecture allows the client to evolve without rearchitecting” is stronger than listing features.

 Other Notable Changes (2024-2026)